clemgoub/typeref/README.md

   --ref           reference genome used with the short-reads aligner (.fasta) --RM_track      RepeatMasker track for reference MEI (.bed)
-                  note: RM track for hg19 and hg38 are available in the "Ressources" folder --aln_path      path to bam/cram directory (all samples need to be in the same directory however, the files to analyse will be only those in the aln_samples table) --aln_samples   two columns (tab delimited) with samples ID in column 1 and associated samples file names (.bam/.cram) in column 2.
+                  note: RM track for hg19 and hg38 are available in the "Resources" folder --aln_path      path to bam/cram directory (all samples need to be in the same directory however, the files to analyse will be only those in the aln_samples table) --aln_samples   two columns (tab delimited) with samples ID in column 1 and associated samples file names (.bam/.cram) in column 2.